-2017 Golden Globes Best Moments
+2017 Golden Globes Five Best Moments

 — Dan Rather (@DanRather) January 9, 2017

-She closed her speech with a tribute to the late Carrie Fisher, saying, “As my friend, the dear departed Princess Leia said to me once, take your broken heart, make it into art.
+She closed her speech with a tribute to the late Carrie Fisher, saying, “As my friend, the dear departed Princess Leia said to me once, ‘take your broken heart, make it into art.’
 Thank you, friend.”

 1. The Tribute to Debbie Reynolds and Her Daughter, Carrie Fisher

-We can admit it, now that it’s finally over.
-2016 was a rough year.
+We can admit it, now that it’s finally over, 2016 was a rough year.
 From losing David Bowie and Alan Rickman in early January to the final snip of Atropos’ scissors taking William Christopher of M*A*S*H fame in the closing moments of December 31, nearly 100 celebs passed away.
-The Golden Globes normally doesn’t do “In Memorium” moments, preferring to stay light hearted, but this year, they broke tradition, offering up this minute-long look into two of Hollywood’s most famous mother-daughter duos.
+The Golden Globes normally doesn’t do an “In Memorium” moment, preferring to stay light hearted, but this year, they broke tradition, offering up this minute-long look into two of Hollywood’s most famous mother-daughter duos.
 The tribute was short and sweet, and not overly maudlin.
 Just enough to let us remember the two in some of their most iconic roles, and let that twinge in our hearts resonate one more time.

 What were your favorite moments from the 2017 Golden Globes?
 Let us know in the comments below.